mesoform/pulumi-swarm-deployment/README.md

 This module can be used by either importing the module into a pulumi program, or by cloning and using this repository directly.

+### Prerequisites
+To use this module the following prerequisites must be met:
+* Python version 3.10+ installed
+* Pulumi version 3+
+* Google APIs enabled:
+  * Compute Engine
+  * Secret Manager
+* Service account to be used by compute instances (set by `compute_sa`), with `roles/secretmanager.admin` to create and access the secrets for swarm initialisation

 ### Import module

 1. Create a pulumi program